uclaacm/Styleguide/_pages/03__guidelines.md

 ### Suggested Usage for logomarks ###
 Use logomarks when you are limited in the space you're given to insert branding.
 (Ex: Laptop Sticker)

-{% include "button.html", file: "logomarks.zip", filename: "logomarks", content: "Download all logomarks" %}
+{% include "button.html", file: "_Logomarks.zip", filename: "logomarks", content: "Download all logomarks" %}

 ## Wordmarks ##